robert-v/Mutate-public/README.md

 - register as startup item to be always available
 - define your own shortcut
 - import/export transformations to yaml

+## Use cases
+- Expand abbreviations
+- Conversions
+- Encoding / decoding
+- Sorting
+- and more

 ## Installation